DOJ: Warren Buffett’s mortgage company redlined in Philly

 “Trident’s unlawful redlining activity denied communities of color equal access to residential mortgages, stripped them of the opportunity to build wealth, and devalued properties in their neighborhoods,” said Kristen Clarke, an assistant Attorney General of the Justice Department’s Civil Rights Division, in a prepared statement.

+Trident also agreed to hire mortgage loan officers in impacted neighborhoods as well as pay a monetary fine of $4 million.
+Since Trident no longer operates, a separate company will be contracted to provide the $20 million in loan subsidies, the DOJ said.

-Trident’s parent company, HomeServices of America, didn’t immediately reply to a request for comment.
+HomeServices of America didn’t immediately reply to a request for comment.